IkigaiLabsETH/gpt4-playground/README.md

 # GPT-4.20

-Just got your GPT-4 API Key and want to give it a spin?
-Look not further!
-This project is mainly targeted to allow you to test out your Open AI API keys.
-The current OpenAI Playground still only allows 4096 tokens for 8k or 32k models like GPT-4 and if you would like to test out you key in a rendered chat environment you would have to purchase ChatGPT Plus.
-This project should fix both of those issues without comprimising on either experience.
-The project aims to preserve as much of the vanilla experience as possible while also providing a link between the the playground and ChatGPT to enable a better developer experience.

-As a side note, all API keys are encrypted and stored in your browser's local storage, so you can use this project without having to worry about your API key being stolen.
+The project aims to preserve as much of the vanilla experience as possible while also providing a playground to develop a bespoke edition that mirrors the look & feel of ikigAI Labs XYZ and add knowledge specific to LiveTheLifeTV Art Magazine & Auction House.
+In essence this the the MVP and Training Grounds for the core ikigAI Labs app that has a more complex UI and a more sophisticated UX as it is build to be very good a a few very specific tasks with very specific context of our current AI & NFT repos on GitHub.

+## Challenges

+1/ write opensea or reservoir (pages/api) so that the AI can give me an overview of the 420 NFT collections we have curated the past few years. (common/data/collections)

+2/ write coingecko api so that we can ask the AI about market data, and go into detail for all things Ethereum.

 ## Running Locally